Stellac2021/School_District_Analysis/README.md

 ### 2. Change Effect on Overall School Summary & Thomas High School Relative Performance

-When replacing ninth grader's math and reading scores with Nans, Thomas high school (THS) fell out of Top 2 and passing rates have significantly fallen by 25% from 90.94% to 65.07%.
+:point_right: When replacing ninth grader's math and reading scores with Nans, Thomas high school (THS) fell out of Top 2 and passing rates have significantly fallen by 25% from 90.94% to 65.07%.
 However, if we exclude ninth graders and their scores, Thomas High School remains at Top 2 with an overall passing rates changes 0.3% from 90.94% of 90.63%.

 **Original School Summary**